thisleejones/dicfix/README.md

 -   **Colors**:
     -   `promptPrefixColor`, `promptBodyColor`, `promptSuffixColor`: The color for each part of the prompt.
     -   `textColor`: The color of the dictated text in the text field.
+    -   `placeholder`: The placeholder text to display in the input field when it is empty.
+    -   `placeholderColor`: The color of the placeholder text.
     -   **Color Formats**: Colors can be specified using several formats:
         -   **Hex RGB**: `"#BF616B"`
         -   **Named Web Colors**: `"red"`, `"cyan"`, `"magenta"` (lowercase)